Kate Brasher

 Kate Brasher is an American drama television series created by Stephen Tolkin, that was broadcast on CBS from February 24 until April 14, 2001.
 It premiered at 9:00pm ET/PT on Saturday, February 24, 2001 and was cancelled after six episodes.

 Overview

-The title character was the single mother of teenaged sons Daniel and Elvis.
+The title character was the single mother of teenaged sons Daniel and Elvis living in Santa Monica, California.
 Facing a financial crisis, she seeks legal advice at Brothers Keepers, an inner city community advocacy center, and is offered a job as a social worker.
 Her co-workers include attorney Abbie Schaeffer and Joe Almeida, the organization's street-smart director, who founded it after his daughter was killed in gang crossfire.